 Exactly, he would be out of place and sticking out like a sore thumb.

-The driven men with a purpose also look at themselves a bit as if they were machines.
+Driven men with a purpose look at themselves as if they were machines.

 You meet them today and they’re good.
 You stick with them and tomorrow they’re very good.
 You stick with them until the day after tomorrow and they’re great.